-Office hours: Office hours will begin the second week of the semester, and will take place every Tuesday 11am-1pm and every Thursday at 4:30pm-5:30pm.
+Office hours: Office hours will begin the second week of the semester, and will take place every Monday and Thursday 4:30pm-5:30pm.
 Additionally, I will be available to answer questions on Mondays & Wednesdays immediately after the 7:55am lecture.
 If you need to schedule a one-on-one meeting, please email me.
 Note that office hour times may change; if they do, you will be notified.